Anger over banks’ gun policies snags $600M road plan

 - How Comcast is trying to change the cable game

-But the commission voted 8-6 against Schroder’s bid to keep the banks from being eligible to work on the interstate financing deal.
-Members will debate the issue again.
+Gov. John Bel Edwards’ administration successfully objected to language pushed by Schroder and Republican Attorney General Jeff Landry that was aimed at keeping the banks from being eligible to work as underwriters on the interstate financing deal.

+The Democratic governor issued a statement describing himself as “a staunch defender of the Second Amendment” and calling Thursday’s meeting “an ugly display of political posturing that could have jeopardized a massive infrastructure plan for the state of Louisiana.”

+Anger at the banks is expected to again emerge as the commission works through the monthslong process to piece together the road deal, including when financing partners are chosen in July.